jahnaviakveti/Employeesalaryprediction/README.md

 The app was developed for educational purposes and demonstration of ML deployment techniques

-Streamlit + ngrok combination makes it easy to test and share without full-scale cloud deployment
+Streamlit + ngrok combination makes it easy to test and share without full scale cloud deployment

 ## 🙋‍♀️ Author
 Jahnavi Akveti